CESNET/Nemea-Modules/README.md

 * [resolver](resolver): amend flow records with resolved fields

+* [luamodule](luamodule): module to filter or modify input stream of messages into one output stream of messages

 * [merger](merger): module for joining multiple input streams of messages into one output stream of messages